PrefectHQ/prefect/docs/guides/prefect-deploy.md

 ## Managing Deployments

-You can manage your deployments with a `prefect.yaml` file that describes how to prepare one or more [flow deployments](/concepts/deployments/).
-At a high level, you simply add the following file to your working directory:
+You can manage one or more [flow deployments](/concepts/deployments/) by simply adding `prefect.yaml` file to your working directory:

 - [`prefect.yaml`](#the-prefect-yaml-file): a YAML file describing base settings for your deployments, procedural steps for preparing deployments, as well as instructions for preparing the execution environment for a deployment run